bambora/dev.bambora.com/source/portal/guidelines.md

 ---
 # Overview

 This page contains the rules and guidelines for creating a developer portal and the content within it.
+All bambora developer portals must adher to this design guide.

 # Tone